pykeen/pykeen/docs/source/tutorial/representations.rst

 ~~~~~~~~
 As for textual representations, we provide a convenience class
 :class:`~pykeen.nn.vision.representation.WikidataVisualRepresentation` for Wikidata-based datasets
-that looks up labels based on Wikidata Ids.
+that looks up labels based on Wikidata QIDs.